zulip/zulip/help/analytics.md

 your organization's number of active users, messages sent, messages received, and how these statistics have changed over time.

+!!! warn ""

+    **Note**: Users who have invisible mode enabled will be included in aggregate usage statistics.

 ## View organization statistics

 {start_tabs}